NessieCanCode/SlurmCostManager/README.md

 1. On a Linux host with **Cockpit** installed (e.g. CentOS, Fedora, Debian compatible).
 2. After `make devel-install`, open your browser to `https://<host>:9090`.
 3. Locate **SlurmCostManager** in the sidebar menu.
-4. Interact with billing summaries, drill-ins, and invoice retrieval directly within Cockpit.
+4. Interact with billing summaries, drill-ins, invoice retrieval, and configure rates directly within Cockpit.

 ### Fetching real Slurm usage